Impact of Working Parents on Child Development

 2. Negative Effects

 Though both the parents working have a significant positive outcome in the lives of their children, they come with a few negatives as well.
 The negative effects of working mothers on child development may vary with the working couple, as a whole.
 Let’s look at the negative impacts of a working couple on the child’s development:

 With the nuclear family style, couples have to move out into the cities for their jobs.
 Their parents are unwilling to settle down in the city leaving their hometown and babysit the children.
-This leaves the parents with very little support form their own families.
+This leaves the parents with very little support from their own families.
 As a result, they have to hire nannies or admit their kids in daycare facilities.
 Parents need to be extra careful in selecting daycare and nannies for the kids otherwise the quality of attention towards the child is sure to decline with outside help.